 It’s located just northeast of the castle and opens at 10am.
 The restaurant is casual and family-friendly, and they even serve gluten-free meals.

-PRO TIP: Interested in learning more about Buda Castle?
+PRO TIP: Interested in learning more about Buda Castle with only a day in Budapest?
 Hop onto the Budapest Castle District Walk to discover the area’s fascinating history!
 The 2.5-hour tour includes a visit to Matthias Church and a stop for a coffee and dessert at a local café.

 Follow the Danube to the Hungarian Parliament

-After leaving the restaurant, you should be able to look northeast and up the river to see your next destination.
-On the other side of the Danube is the Hungarian Parliament Building.
+After leaving the restaurant, you should be able to look northeast and up river to see your next destination.
+On the other side of the Danube River is the Hungarian Parliament Building.

 Any Hungary itinerary should include a visit to this important landmark.
 Completed in 1904, it’s the largest building in the country.

-The massive structure looks most impressive when you see it from across the Danube, which you’ll get to do as you cross Szechenyi Chain Bridge.
-The bridge takes you across the river and into the heart of the old city.
+The massive structure looks most impressive when you see it from across the Danube River, which you’ll get to do as you cross Szechenyi Chain Bridge.
+The bridge takes you across the river and into the heart of the old city on the Pest Side of Budapest.

-The Parliament building is just a few blocks north along the banks of the Danube.
-The walk is only 15 minutes, but you’ll pass additional iconic sights, including Shoes on the Danube Bank.
+The Parliament is just a few blocks north along the banks of the Danube.
+The walk is only 15 minutes, but you’ll pass additional iconic sights including Shoes on the Danube Bank.

 The waterside shoe sculptures were added to memorialize those killed during WWII and makes for an interesting attraction.